ethereumjs/ethereumjs-monorepo/packages/vm/README.md

 ## Custom genesis state support

+Genesis state code logic has been reworked substantially along the v6 breaking releases and a lot of the genesis state code moved from both the `@ethereumjs/common` and `@ethereumjs/block` libraries to the `@ethereumjs/blockchain` library, see PR [#1916](https://github.com/ethereumjs/ethereumjs-monorepo/pull/1916) for an overview on the broad set of changes.

+For initializing a custom genesis state you can now use the `genesisState` constructor option in the `Blockchain` library in a similar way this had been done in the `Common` library before.

-If you want to create a new instance of the VM and add your own genesis state, you can do it by passing a `Common` instance with [custom genesis state](../common/README.md#initialize-using-customchains-array) and passing the flag `activateGenesisState` in `VMOpts`, e.g.:
+If you want to create a new instance of the VM and add your own genesis state, you can do it by passing a `Blockchain` instance with custom genesis state set with the `genesisState` constructor option and passing the flag `activateGenesisState` in `VMOpts`.

 ```typescript
 import Common from '@ethereumjs/common'